Ericsson/zoti/docs/overview.md

 [ZOTI-Tran]({{ "/zoti-tran" | prepend: page.nopage_baseurl }})
-: a minimal set of scripting utilities and general-purpose transformations that needs to be extended by the designer of a synthesis flow.
-This represents the main playground for describing a target-specific flow from *system spec* to *code blocks spec* using all the available tools.
+: a minimal set of scripting utilities and general-purpose transformations to jumpstart the design of a new synthesis flow.
+  This sets up the main playground for describing a target-specific flow from *system spec* to *code blocks spec* using all the available tools.

 [ZOTI-YAML]({{ "/zoti-yaml" | prepend: site.baseurl }})
 : an extension of the YAML language introducing modules, some crude